jobindjohn/vivaplus_v0.2/docs/model/body-region/upper-extremities.md

 ### Carpals, Metacarpals, and Phalanges

-!!! warning "These updates will be released in v0.3.0"

 The geometry for the bones in the VIVA 50F wrist and hand is from the [PIPER Reference Model](https://gitlab.inria.fr/piper/misc_models/-/tree/master/registration_reference_model/22_REF_LTE635_Assembly).
 It corresponds to anthropometry of female with height 1610mm, mass 57kg, and age 56 years.